freenas/freenas-docs/userguide/intro.rst

   :menuselection:`Dashboard`
   now change color to reflect the current pool status.

-* The help text can now be pinned to the screen and remain visible after moving the cursor off the help icon.
+* Help text can now be pinned to the screen and remain visible after moving the cursor off the help icon.